Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_with_MicroPython.md

 ```
 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/esp32s3_micropython/4.png" /></div>

-Congratulations on successfully setting up MicroPython on your ESP32-S3 with Thonny!
+Congratulations on successfully setting up MicroPython on your XIAO ESP32S3 with Thonny!

 ### 2. Arduino Lab for MicroPython
 Download Arduino lab for MicroPython and connect the device to your pc.